 - Biblioteca Nazionale Centrale – The largest public library in Italy for anyone who loves books. datin gback to 1714

 - Scuola del Cuoio – The largest and most famous leather school in Florence, great area to buy quality leather goods.

 - German Market – In December, Piazza Santa Croce is taken over by the largest winter market in all of Tuscany where you can shop and eat to your heart’s delight.

 Florence Food and Wine tour – people who want to have a taste of typical, high quality, Florentine food and wine

 Florence Bike Tour – An easy, laidback 2.5-hour bike tour to show you some of Florence’s hidden gems, starting with the Santa Croce area.

 Santa Croce Self-Guided Walking Tour – For the independent traveler who wants to know more about Santa Croce, but doesn’t want to be herded around in a group tour.
 This self-guided tour will give you a good history of the area at your own pace.

 Florence Boat Tour – The Arno River and Ponte Vecchio are some of the most scenic sites in Italy, enjoy them from the water through this romantic boat tour on a Florentine Gondola.

 This neighborhood is far enough removed from central Florence to get away from the busiest parts of the city but there are plenty of bars and restaurants to keep you busy at night.
-Plus, it is still only a 10 minute walk from the main attractions.
+Plus, it is still only a 10-minute walk from the main attractions.
 Plus, it houses arguably the best local market in Florence is Mercato di Sant’Ambrogio.